jmsassuncao/ATC/README.md

 ## User guide

 The main focus of the plug-in implementation was simplicity.
-To operate it we need only to follow the instructions present in the plug-in itself:
+To operate it we need only to follow the instructions present in the plug-in UI itself:

 ![Plug-in UI](tutorial_images/Plugin_tutorial_image_6.PNG)